Banister Court Stadium: Post war history

 Charles Knott senior vowed to build a new ice rink for the city after the war despite the fact that the stadium had also received some bomb damage that prevented the management from offering restaurant facilities after the war.
 The totalisator figures peaked in 1946 at £1,729,291.

 The stadium now consisted of a main grandstand with terracing around three sides; the empty side on the east featured the totalisator buildings, stadium club and kennels which backed onto a police club.
-The 300 resident kennels could be found at Netley March near Totton, six miles from the track and it was managed by the head trainer Thomas Appleby.
+The 300 resident kennels could be found at Netley Marsh near Totton, six miles from the track and it was managed by the head trainer Thomas Appleby.

 Knott was instrumental in renaming the company to the Southern Sporting Promotions Ltd which now included his son Charles Knott Jr. Knott Jr. had played for the Hampshire County Cricket team, debuting in 1938 and had subsequently taken over the fishmonger side of the business.
 He retired from first class cricket in 1957.

 In 1952 as promised by Knott the new Sportsdome opened which consisted of a rebuilt ice rink, a Bowling alley and the world's largest open air roller skating rink.